SengerM/nicenquickplotlib/README.md

   <img width="460" src="https://raw.githubusercontent.com/SengerM/nicenquickplotlib/master/doc/figstyle_doc/img/plot4.png">
 </p>

 If you want to define your own figstyle you have to create a [YAML](https://en.wikipedia.org/wiki/YAML) file.
 It is very easy.
 You can use the template from [this example](https://github.com/SengerM/nicenquickplotlib/tree/master/doc/figstyle_doc).
+Once you have selected a figstyle, all your plots will use it.

 ### Use the timestamp
 If you want to run your code multiple times and keep all the figures and data each time without loosing the previous ones, you can call the ```save_all``` function with the ```timestamp``` option: